william9x/oasis-footware/README.md

-## Oasis Footwear API
+## Oasis Footwear Front-end
-REST API for building simple e-commerce website.
+Simple for building e-commerce website and cms

 ## Tech/framework used